santoshurlam/Flappy-Bird-using-RL/README.md

 ### Requirements
 To run this environment, you need to have the following libraries installed:
-- numpy
+- NumPy
 - flappy_bird_gym (Imported from Github clone)
-- pygame
+- Pygame
-- matplotlib.pyplot (For Graphs)
+- Matplotlib.pyplot (For Graphs)
 - time

 ## Environment Description